anotheralex/Quiz/README.md

 java -Djava.security.policy=server.policy QuizServerLauncher
 ```

+There is no current elegant way to quit the server.
+Instead, to end, hit `Ctrl+c`.

 Quiz comes with two clients: QuizSetupClient, for creating quizzes and adding players, and QuizPlayerClient for attempting quizzes and checking scores.

 To start QuizSetupClient, run the following command from the command line: